 Greenheart Travel offers you the opportunity to volunteer with a pioneering project on sustainable forestry research, enrichment and reforestation!

-Located on a 1,000-acre reserve in the southern mountains of Puerto Rico’s rainforest, Greenheart Travel offers teen groups the opportunity to volunteer with a pioneering project on sustainable forestry research, enrichment and reforestation!
+Located on a 1,000-acre reserve in the southern mountains of Puerto Rico’s rainforest, Greenheart Travel offers groups the opportunity to volunteer with a pioneering project on sustainable forestry research, enrichment and reforestation!

 Since Hurricane Maria devastated Puerto Rico in September 2017, we ask volunteers be willing to help in the clean-up of the aftermath.
 In our support of helping the people and environment of Puerto Rico, groups should be self-sufficient, mature and willing to assist in the efforts.